 The promotion and maintenance of the highest degree of physical, mental and social wellbeing of workers in all occupations by preventing departures of health, controlling risk and the adaptation of work to people, and people to their jobs.

 One of the most common questions that are asked is, how long a work health assessment takes, and the answer is it is difficult to say, but generally, it takes around an hour, and it may take a little longer if there are complex health problems.

 In the workplace, there are various hazards that have the potential to cause harm to employees, like injury and ill health.

 The health and safety risks a person is exposed to depend on the occupation, tasks and environment in which they work.

 It is the legal duty of employers to protect their employees from health and safety risks while they are at work, yet there are millions of workers who suffer from ill-health as a result of their occupations.

 According to the data of HSE statistics (2019/2020), there are 1.6 million work-related ill health cases, 32.5 million working days lost due to work-related ill health, and £10.6 billion annual costs of new cases of work-related ill-health.
 Moreover, musculoskeletal disorders and stress, depression, or anxiety were the main causes of ill health and working days lost.

 Based on these statistics, we can see that work-related ill health has many associated costs and not just financial ones.
 If an employee becomes ill due to their work, it can impact them, their employer, and society as a whole.

-To put it in another way, or saying it in more detail, if an employee gets ill or may not be able to continue work which affects their finances, their family, and their physical and mental health too.
+To put it in another way, or say it in more detail, if an employee gets ill or may not be able to continue work which affects their finances, their family, and their physical and mental health too.